Qwerkly

 yarn add isomorphic-dompurify

-Import the library and use it to clean up the HTML before passing it into dangerouslySetInnerHTML:
+Import the library and sanitize your content before passing it to dangerouslySetInnerHTML:

 import DOMPurify from 'isomorphic-dompurify';